bwt-dev/bwt/README.md

 Note that the returned address is not marked as used until receiving funds; If you wish to skip it and generate a different address without receiving funds to it, you can specify an explicit derivation index instead.

-Non-ranged descriptors always return `0` as the next index.
+Non-wildcard descriptors always return `0` as their next index.

 Examples:
 ```